Blosc/bcolz/doc/tutorial.rst

   >>> %timeit b[-1] = 3
   10000 loops, best of 3: 42.9 µs per loop  # 420x slower than NumPy

-So, in general, you should avoid abusing of this feature when using carrays.
+In general, you should avoid modifications (if you can) when using carrays.

 Multidimensional carrays